bernedoodle

 BERNEDOODLE REGISTRY

-This hybrid is not recognized by the American Kennel Club as an independent breed.
+The Bernedoodle hybrid is not recognized by the American Kennel Club or American Canine Association as an independent breed.
 We do, though, provide supporting documentation to demonstrate the outstanding lineage from which our Bernedoodle puppies have come.

 Frequently Asked Questions